Collaborating with the Alliance on CFI Grant Proposals

 The Alliance and Federation are ready to support with institutions to identify and specify the advanced computing component of the proposals submitted.
 Regional teams will help develop the best technical and human support solution to address research challenges in the most efficient and cost-effective way.

-In addition, for IF and JELF awards, it is possible for institutions to request funding for specific ARC infrastructure.
+In addition, for IF, JELF and CF awards, it is possible for institutions to request funding for specific ARC infrastructure.
 In these cases, the Alliance and Federation are ready to review options for hosting, operating, and maintaining the infrastructure to provide the highest quality and most cost-effective total solution.
 The Alliance and Federation will leverage its existing CFI-funded data centres, technical, and staffing investments to provide extremely high quality and cost-effective operations and maintenance of systems as part of the national platform, meeting a variety of uptime and security requirements.

 The Alliance and Federation can assist institutions in the design and implementation of advanced computing solutions for research in a number of ways; for instance: